 How To Make This Recipe

 Making these candied cashews couldn't be easier either.
 All you have to do is:

 - Add the brown sugar, vanilla, cinnamon and ~1/2 cup of water to a saucepan and mix it up

 - Simmer for ~3-5 minutes until you have a thick syrup

 - Turn off the heat and fold in cashews, coating evenly

 - Spread on a parchment lined baking sheet and allow to cool fully

 Seriously, SO EASY.
 I'd highly recommend making an extra batch of these candied cashews to munch on.
 I also love putting them in my yogurt and on top of oatmeal!

-I also like to serve this salad with a carb source if I’m having it as a meal.
-I’ll add some of my fave air fryer sweet potato fries or air fryer seasoned potatoes.
-Potatoes on a salad are actually FAB.
-If you haven’t tried it, do it!
-Or I’ll add some quinoa, couscous, crackers… honestly? whatever I have on hand!
+You can add additional dressing if you like.
+I will also add croutons or leftover air fryer sweet potato fries or air fryer seasoned potatoes.
 Adding the carb really helps to round it our for a meal and keep me satisfied.
 Remember, I always say, carbs are our FRIEND!
 Our bodies like and need carbs.

 YES!
 Honestly, I probably use the frozen ones most of the time when I make a salad with blueberries.
 It's just easier, ya know?
 But I do love using fresh blueberries when they're in season!